Wolkabout/modbus-dc-motor-slave/README.md

 ## Usage

+Default device addres is 1 in this example.
 ST LINK/V2 progammer or bootloader

 ##### Edit source
+Import project into SW4STM32 and insert changes.
+Minimal change that you can do is to change slave address changing this line `#define SLAVE_ADDRESS 1`

 For generating peripheral libraries, and modifying, run *WolkParking.ioc* file into STM32Cube generator and generate code which will be auto-embedded into the project.